dllmr/arch-ansible-simple-setup/README.md

 ### `gnome_conf.yml`
 Makes some GNOME desktop config changes, including the addition of maximize and minimize buttons to window borders, and enabling permanent delete in Nautilus file manager.

+### `kvm_qemu.yml`
+Installs packages for virtualization support.

+It's possible this playbook will initially fail because the default Arch install includes the `iptables` package rather than the newer `iptables-nft`.
+In this case you will need to replace one with the other before proceeding: -

+`sudo pacman -S iptables-nft`

+### `virtio-win.yml`
+Installs virtualization drivers for Windows guest VMs from the AUR.